-Sure, through process of elimination you’ll figure out which team member sent a specific email.
-However, doing so will mean you have to take time out of your day to ask around, plus people will have to take time to try to remember.
+Sure, by process of elimination you’ll figure out which team member sent a specific email.
+However, doing so will mean you have to take time out of your day to ask around, plus people will have to take time to try and remember.
 Ultimately, everyone will lose time and be less productive.

 The issue is simple: When multiple people use your login or the same shared login, then it’s as if only one person is managing and responding to emails.
 Without individual account access, there’s no accountability and no way to keep track of who was in charge of what email exchange, and there’s a possibility that some emails will get a double (maybe conflicting) response.

 Sharing passwords can get your Gmail account locked down

 In addition to the threat of a data breach, sharing your email password with team members can also get you locked out of your Gmail account.
 If you can’t access your email, you can’t reply to emails—and that’s going to lead to frustration from customers and colleagues alike.

 “Each Gmail account is intended and designed for use by an individual user,” says Google.
 “If you have multiple users frequently accessing the same account from various locations, you may reach a Gmail threshold and your account will be temporarily locked down.”

 When a team member leaves your company, hopefully, you have a system in place for ending their access to all of their business tool and email accounts.
 Many companies don’t want to simply shut down those inboxes immediately, because they’re likely to still get plenty of emails directed toward your former colleague.
 But you still need to make sure they no longer have access.